Real Estate Talk:

 By Joseph Marovitch

 Some people purchase a property with the idea they are never going to leave that property.
 We are all part of the circle of life.
 We have no choice.
 We are born into our parent’s home.
 We move to our first apartment.
 We marry and buy our first house or condo.
 We have children and need a larger home.
 The kids move out and we need a smaller home.
 We get old and require assisted living, therefore, perhaps move to a retirement home.
+Other reasons to move are financial or work related.
 People move and consequently, resale must always be considered.

-Price and location are major factors when searching for a home while considering resale.
-Is the price fair, is the location good?
+When searching for a home, in considering resale, price and location play a large factor.
+Is the price fair, and is the location good?
 Will I get my money back when I sell and will the property be easy or difficult to sell?
 This is the beginning of the process.

 Now you have purchased the home and you want to decorate.
-You like the colour pink, but does everyone else like the colour pink when it is time to sell?
-You want more living room therefore you decide to make the house larger and in doing so, sacrifice space in the backyard.
+You like the colour pink, but does everyone else like pink when it is time to sell?
+You want more living room, therefore you decide to make the house larger and, in doing so, sacrifice space in the backyard.
 When it is time to sell, does everyone else like a small backyard?